logicly-au/pmhc-mds-spec/doc/upgrading-from-previous-versions.rst

 Version 5.0 of the PMHC data specification is currently in development.
 Version 5.0 will complete the rebranding of AMHC/HeadtoHealth to MMHC by retiring the AMHC Program Type and renaming the Head to Health Program Type to Head To Health Clinic.
-The Head to Health clinic Program Type will only be available to organisations commissioned by Victorian PHNs.
+The Head to Health Clinic Program Type will only be available to remaining temporary Head to Health Clinics in NSW and Victoria.

 .. _steps-required-to-upgrade: